Create a Video Indexer account connected to Azure

 If you don't have an Azure subscription yet, sign up for Azure Free Trial.

-An Azure Active Directory (AD) domain.
+An Azure Active Directory (Azure AD) domain.

 A user in your Azure AD domain with an Application administrator role.
 You'll use this member when connecting your Video Indexer account to Azure.